United Nations Industrial Development Organization: Membership

 Members of the UN, or of UN specialized agencies, or of the IAEA, are eligible for membership with UNIDO.
 The process of becoming a Member of the Organization is achieved by becoming a party to the Constitution.
 Observer status is open, upon request, to those enjoying such status in the General Assembly of the United Nations, unless the UNIDO General Conference decides otherwise.
 The Conference has the authority to invite other observers to participate in the work of the Organization in accordance with the relevant rules of procedure and the provisions of the Constitution.

-As of 1 April 2019, 170 States are Members of UNIDO, all of them being UN members.
+As of 4 October 2024, 173 States are Members of UNIDO, all except State of Palestine of them being UN members.
 UNIDO Members are divided into four lists.
 List A consists of all UNIDO countries in the African + Asian Groups of UN (along with Israel, while excluding Cyprus and Japan).
 List B consists of all UNIDO countries in WEOG group of UN (along with Cyprus and Japan, and excluding Israel).
 List C consists of all UNIDO countries in GRULAC group of UN.
 List D consists of all UNIDO countries in the Eastern European group of UN.